-Avoidance – This involves avoiding new people or potential partner’s altogether.
+Avoidance – This involves avoiding new potential partner’s altogether.
 Perhaps if a friend tries to set you up or take you speed dating you always make some excuse.
 If someone new approaches you, do you always make an excuse to leave?

 This behaviour can also extend to relationships once they are established.
 Does anxiety or fear lead you to ignore your partner or make excuses?

-Anger/aggression – Do you have a tendency to become angry or aggressive when put in situations where you feel pressured or uncomfortable?
+Anger/aggression – Do you have a tendency to become aggressive when put in situations where you feel pressured or uncomfortable?
 Maybe you get angry at potential partners as a way to push them away.